maelcaldas/cloudcommerceprocurement/README.md

 https://cloudcommerceprocurement.googleapis.com/$discovery/rest?version=v1

-A jar from this API was published in out internal maven repo:
+A jar from this API was published in our internal maven repo:

 https://github.com/bkper/mvn-repo